imohammedh/Notevo/README.md

  ## To Do :

  - [x] fix the routing
+ - [ ] add the toaster notification
- - [] fix the middleware 404 on redirect
+ - [ ] fix the middleware 404 on redirect
- - [] fix the Tooltip from @heroui and change the close time ciz it causes conflict in the sidebar
+ - [ ] fix the Tooltip from @heroui and change the close time ciz it causes conflict in the sidebar
- - [] add the shareable Link
+ - [ ] add the shareable Link
- - [] fix the code Highlight in the editer
+ - [ ] fix the code Highlight in the editer
- - [] add the feedback mewnu item in the user dropdown menu in the sidebar
+ - [ ] add the feedback mewnu item in the user dropdown menu in the sidebar
- - [] complete the ui for theuser account and settings
+ - [ ] complete the ui for theuser account and settings
  - [x] fix the caching
  - [x] change the rename stff in the workingspace route